pingcap/tidb-operator/en/get-started.md

 2. Forward port 4000

-    We'll connect by first forwarding a port from the local host to the TiDB **service** in Kubernetes.
+    You can connect to TiDB by first forwarding a port from the local host to the TiDB **service** in Kubernetes.
     First, get a list of services in the tidb-cluster namespace:

     {{< copyable "shell-regular" >}}